-At PilotAware we have been asked why don’t we develop PilotAware to transmit ADSB-out at 1090MHz as this is the frequency mandated by the CAA for products compliant with the UK only publication CAP 1391.
+At PilotAware we have been asked why we dont develop PilotAware to transmit ADSB-out at 1090MHz as this is the frequency used by the CAA for products compliant with, the UK only, publication CAP 1391.

 The answer is that PilotAware has been consistent in its response that it will not make the considerable investment to produce such a UK only device until it has been shown that the 1090MHz Aviation Band, has the physical capacity to cater for all GA and CAT aircraft let alone drones transmitting on this frequency.
-We, like the FAA in the United States and EASA in Europe, think that this is unlikely.
-All aviation transponders, that is, Mode-A, Mode-C, Mode-S and ADSB-out, all use the same 1090MHz band with its inherently limited capacity modulation technique, pulse position modulation PPM.
+PilotAware, like ICAO, the FAA in the United States and EASA in Europe, think that this is unlikely.
+Aviation transponders, that is, Mode-A, Mode-C, Mode-S and ADSB-out, all use the same 1090MHz band with its inherently limited capacity modulation technique, pulse position modulation (PPM).